dcsg/dropman/README.rst

 Configuration
 -------------

+.. role:: bash(code)
+   :language: bash

-DropMan will read the configuration file by default from your home directory `~/.dropman` but you can also create the configuration file wherever you want and specify as an option `dropman my_command --config-path=path/to/my/.dropman`
+**DropMan** will read the configuration file by *default* from your *home directory* :bash:`~/.dropman` but you can also create the configuration file wherever you want and specify as an option :bash:`$ dropman my_command --config-path=path/to/my/ .dropman`

-Create the `.dropman` configuration file in your home directory or in any .
+Create the :bash:`.dropman` configuration file in your home directory or in any .

 .. code-block:: bash